The Winter 2019 Care News is Here!

 2. Consider partnerships with local businesses: Most companies over 500 employees are self-insured, meaning that they benefit when their employees save on health care expenses.
 As a result, companies are paying attention to value-based care.
 What does that mean to providers?
 As a provider and hospitals, companies are willing to partner with those who can provide their employees with health and wellness tips and give an easy access to a doctor when their employees are sick.

 3. Engagement platforms: Some of our hospital clients are developing great wellness programs for their communities and local businesses.
 This is the new trend and we expect it to continue into the next decade.
 But with the service, it is important to have a mobile platform to engage the employees.
 Our newest platform: Continuwell is a great solution to add all of your resources, customize it to for each employer, and deliver it as part of your offering.
 This will increase loyalty and make it easy to demonstrate cost savings.

 4. Mobile application for your practice: Patients are on their phones more than on their computers.
-As a doctor office, patients are looking for engagement from you on their phones and smart devices.
+As a doctor’s office, patients are looking for engagement from you on their phones and smart devices.
 Do you want to encourage patients to access their EMR portal?
 Talk to us about our upcoming my 24/7 healthcare mobile app, which will allow you to place your office information and message patients directly on a mobile app for your patients.

 Often times, patients calling a triage nurse are worried, tired and overwhelmed.
 This can create a situation where callers are difficult to triage.
 This article presents tips for nurses to